Welcome to Vale School

 None of this comes about by chance, and when success such as this is achieved, then the full credit and accolades must go to the children, the staff and to you as parents and guardians who support your child on a daily basis to help them succeed.
 The value of a strong Home / School partnership can never be understated.

-Since 2010, we began a refurbishment programme of the school buildings and site.
+In 2010, we began a refurbishment programme of the school buildings and site.
 This has seen substantial improvements in the fabric of the school.
 We developed year group areas with significant investment in both equipment and the appearance of the learning environments.

 2013 saw further investment into the school with additional classrooms, a hall extension, a new reception and additional playground areas.
-The new playground areas have provided a lower playground area with an adventure trail and a netball/basketball court.
+The new playground areas have provided a lower playground space with an adventure trail and a netball/basketball court.
 The impact of the additional space for play, PE and sport has had a wonderful effect on the school.

 During 2015/16 a dedicated IT suite and a studio for drama and dance were added and accessibility access was improved.